Jersey Sponsorship is dead. Long live Experience sponsorship.

 That being said, all of these examples amount to the rumblings of real change ahead and set a precedent that’s awakening a new way of thinking about what sponsorship means and how it should be executed.
 Clubs are also starting to offer fans the option to buy sponsorless kits, sometimes because they don’t have a sponsor by the time the kit is produced and sometimes because it’s just the right thing to do, usually the former but hey it's a start.

 We also see that alcohol, gambling, and sometimes energy drink sponsors are left off youth kits, they’re too young to partake in such vices and all the caffeine drives the parents nuts, so best just to leave it off it seems.
 Thank the lord for some sense prevailing in this space.
 La Liga in Spain recently banned gambling sponsors leaving several teams without a sponsor on the jersey.
 Muy Bueno amigos.
-This begs the question though of whether fast food, fossil fuels, crypto Ponzi schemes, and even social media companies should ethically be allowed to ravage club jersey fronts, sleeves & backs.
+This begs the question though of whether fast food, fossil fueled industries, state sponsors, crypto Ponzi schemes, and even social media companies should ethically be allowed to ravage club jersey fronts, sleeves & backs.
+Who determines what is a lesser evil?
 Is sitting on youtube for 8 hours a day or eating only cheeseburgers any better than having a punt on the odd horse race or football match?
 Ponder that for a second.

 This is where we get back to the point around data and truly knowing your fans.